The Health Benefits Of Chia Seeds Explained

 Negative Side Effects Of Chia Seeds

-According to researchers, chia has been reported as safe when consumed for up to 12 weeks and when applied to the skin for up to 8 weeks.
-Not enough is known about the safety of using it for a longer period of time for any declarations to be made one way or the other.
+According to researchers, chia is safe when consumed for up to 12 weeks and when applied to the skin for up to 8 weeks.
+Not enough is known to declare chia safe or unsafe if consumed for longer periods of time.
 For pregnant or breastfeeding women, again, not enough is known about the use of chia in order to clear folks for use.

 Under these circumstances, it’s best to stay on the safe side and avoid use.
 Additionally, chia seeds contain high levels of triglycerides.
 Blood contains several types of fat, including cholesterol and triglycerides.
 Triglyceride levels are too high in some people, leaving them prone to heart disease and other risks.